anee-helsinki/ashur/README.md

 <b>egonets:</b> data on ego networks

-<b>network-data:</b> edge lists and node lists used for creating the networks; Gephi and UCINET datasets.
+<b>network-data:</b> edge lists and node lists used for creating networks; Gephi and UCINET datasets

+<b>scripts:</b> scripts created to analyze our data

 <b>texts:</b> text corpus from which the network data was extracted